Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/cicd-microprofile.md

 COPY target/*.war $DEPLOY_DIR/ROOT.war
 EXPOSE 8080
 ```
-You start the Azure Pipelines containerize process by building a Docker image and pushing the container image to an Azure Container Registry.
+You start the Azure Pipelines containerize process by building a Docker image and pushing the container image to an Azure Container Registry (ACR).
 You complete the process by creating an Azure Pipelines release pipeline and deploying the container image to a web app.

 ## Prerequisites
-- Copy and save the clone URL from [GitHub](https://github.com/Azure-Samples/microprofile-hello-azure)
+1. Copy and save the clone URL from [GitHub](https://github.com/Azure-Samples/microprofile-hello-azure).
-- Register or log into your [Azure DevOps](https://dev.azure.com) account
+1. Register or log into your [Azure DevOps](https://dev.azure.com) account and create a new [project](/vsts/organizations/projects/create-project).
-- Create a new [Azure DevOps project](/vsts/organizations/projects/create-project) and use the Git clone URL to **Import a repository**
+1. From your project page, select **Repos** in the left navigation, select **Import**, and use the Git clone URL you saved to **Import a Git repository**.
-- Create an [Azure Container Registry](https://azure.microsoft.com/services/container-registry) (ACR) in Azure
+1. In the [Azure portal](https://portal.azure.com), create an [Azure Container Registry](https://azure.microsoft.com/services/container-registry).
-- Create an Azure Web App for Containers

-  > [!NOTE]
-  > Select **Quickstart** in the **Container Settings** when provisioning the web app instance.
+1. In the Azure portal, create an Azure Web App for Containers.
+Select **Linux** for the **OS**, and for **Configure container**, select **Quickstart** as the **Image source**.

 ## Create a build pipeline

-The build pipeline in Azure Pipelines automatically executes all the build tasks each time there's a commit in in the Java EE source app.
+The continuous integration build pipeline in Azure Pipelines automatically executes all build tasks each time there's a commit in in the Java EE source app.
 In this example, Azure Pipelines uses Maven to build the Java MicroProfile project.

-1. On your Azure DevOps project page, select **Azure Pipelines** > **Builds** in the left navigation.
+1. From your Azure Repos Git repository, select **Azure Pipelines** > **Builds** in the left navigation.

    ![Select Builds](media/cicd-microprofile/builds.png)